 Advice and support

 What are your drinking habits like?
 Do you have questions or thoughts about your own or others drinking?
 Have you grown up or lived in relationships where there have been alcohol problems?

-Turn to the Student Health Centre if you would like any advice or individual support about alcohol.
+Turn to the Student Health Service if you would like any advice or individual support about alcohol.